 During regular pickup and drop-off times, all families enter through the northernmost driveway on 56th Street.
 There are two westbound traffic lanes leading into the Academy campuses.
-The northernmost lane runs the perimeter of the complex and should be utilized when accessing Academy.
-The middle lane and northernmost lane can both be utilized for accessing Archway Veritas during drop-off and pick-up times, which will be further directed and assisted by Archway Veritas staff or volunteers.
+The northernmost lane runs the perimeter of the complex and should be utilized when accessing the south driveway and Prep courtyard entrance.
+The middle lane and northernmost lane can both be utilized for accessing the Archway Veritas curb.

 Drop-off and pickup take place for Academy students along the southernmost driveway, by the courtyard gates.
-Late student drop-off, after 7:45 a.m., takes place at the front lobby, which is the driveway just south of the main entrance noted above.
+An additional drop-off location is at the Archway curb.
+Late student drop-off, after 7:45 a.m., takes place at the front lobby, accessed via 56th St after school begins.

 Student parking is available for student drivers who register and obtain a permit (available on www.veritasprep.configio.com under the back-to-school section).
-Student parking spaces are marked in blue; students are not permitted to park elsewhere.
+Student parking spaces are marked in a different color; students are not permitted to park elsewhere.